awsdocs/aws-doc-sdk-examples/dotnetv3/KMS/README.md

-# Amazon Key Management Service (AWS KMS) .NET examples
+# AWS Key Management Service (AWS KMS) .NET examples
 Purpose

 The code examples in this directory demonstrate how to work with AWS KMS using